Reuh/candran/README.md

 -- or simpler...
 candran.dofile("foo.can")

+-- or, if you want to be able to directly load Candran files using require("module") candran.setup() local foo = require("foo")
 ````
 Will load Candran, read the file _foo.can_, compile its contents with the argument _lang_ set to _"fr"_, and then execute the result.